Xinjian-Paul-Li/open_data/docs/course_schedule.md

 ---
 ### <a name="w9"></a> Week 9 Nov 4: Network analysis - Example social science studies

+#### Before class
+- Readings:
+	- Heemskerk, Eelke M., and Frank W. Takes.
+2016.
+“The Corporate Elite Community Structure of Global Capitalism.”
+New Political Economy 21 (1): 90–118. https://doi.org/10.1080/13563467.2015.1041483.

+#### In class
+- Discussion and lecture on readings.
+- Data topic: TBD

 ---
 ### <a name="w10"></a> Week 10 Nov 11: Text analysis - Fundamentals and lexical resources